Natuzzi S.p.A. (NTZ): History, Ownership, Mission, How It Works & Makes Money

 Initial capital/funding

-Launched as an artisan venture with minimal initial capital, relying on the founder's skill and vision.
+The company launched as an artisan venture with minimal initial capital, relying on the founder's skill and vision.
+Pasquale Natuzzi started with a rented studio apartment, a second-hand sewing machine, a hammer, and four scissors.

 Year Key Event Significance

-1972 Headquarters moved to Santeramo in Colle (Bari, Italy) Established the current operational base, facilitating larger scale production.
+1972 Headquarters moved to Santeramo in Colle (Bari, Italy) Established the current operational base, facilitating industrial-scale production.

-1985 Natuzzi Upholstery Inc. established in the USA Marked the beginning of significant international expansion, targeting the lucrative North American market.
-Became a major supplier for large US retailers.
+1985 Natuzzi Upholstery Inc. established in the USA Marked the beginning of significant international expansion, targeting the lucrative North American market and becoming a major supplier for US retailers like Macy's.

-1993 Listed on the New York Stock Exchange (NYSE: NTZ) Provided access to global capital markets, enhanced brand visibility internationally, and signified major growth ambitions.
+1993 Listed on the New York Stock Exchange (NYSE: NTZ) Provided access to global capital markets, enhanced brand visibility, and signified major growth ambitions as the only foreign furniture company to list on Wall Street.

 Natuzzi S.p.A.
 (NTZ) Ownership Structure